estuary/flow/site/docs/reference/Connectors/capture-connectors/jira-ingest.md

 ---
 sidebar_position: 3
 ---
-# Datadog HTTP Ingest (Webhook)
+# Jira HTTP Ingest (Webhook)

-The Datadog HTTP Ingest connector allows you to capture data from _incoming_ HTTP requests from Datadog.
+The Jira HTTP Ingest connector allows you to capture data from _incoming_ HTTP requests from Jira.
 A common use case is to capture webhook deliveries, turning them into a Flow collection.

 The connector is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-http-ingest:dev`](https://ghcr.io/estuary/source-http-ingest:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.